State Succession Index

 – the project does not promote or oppose any political, territorial, or legal claims;

-– classifications and visualisations reflect express declarations and observable state practice;
+– classifications, visualisations, and algorithmic outputs reflect express declarations and observable state practice;

-– academic independence, methodological transparency, and source integrity are preserved at all times.
+– academic independence, methodological transparency, and source integrity are preserved.

-Partnerships support the technical, analytical, and institutional development of the project and do not constitute endorsement of any particular interpretation of international law or position of any state or entity.
+Partnerships support the analytical and institutional development of the project and do not constitute endorsement of any particular interpretation of international law or position of any state or entity.

 Contact

-Institutions and organisations interested in collaboration are invited to contact the project team at:
+Institutions and experts interested in collaboration are welcome to contact the project team at:

 mirbek.sydygaliev@statesuccessionindex.org